Vancouver On A Budget: Best Things To Do That Are Free Or Low Cost

 I love this seawall so much

-Granville Island is another favorite place in the city.
+Granville Island is another favourite place in the city.
 I go every time I come home without fail.
-It’s a peninsula under the Granville Street Bridge that is now a shopping district with a distillery, brewery, market, theaters, restaurants, hotel, and more.
+It’s a peninsula under the Granville Street Bridge that is now a shopping district with a distillery, brewery, market, theatres, restaurants, hotel, and more.
 It’s free to go and spending is dependent on you.
 I can go there, grab a coffee, people watch, and window shop.

 A view from Granville Island

 The Aquabus is not free but it’s very cheap.
-It’s one of my favorite things to do in the city when the weather is nice.
+It’s one of my favourite things to do myself and recommend to others who are visiting Vancouver on a budget.
+When the weather is nice it’s a gorgeous ride.
 It’s a cheap water taxi ride but you get stunning views at the same time for under $10.

 On the topic of budget boat rides, I do love the Seabus.
 It is a passenger-only ferry that crosses the Burrard Inlet that connects downtown Vancouver with North Vancouver.
 The Seabus leaves every 15 minutes in the day and 30 minutes at night.
 I haven’t ridden it for years but am keen to since it would probably give me a great angle to shoot Vancouver’s skyline.
 The two terminals are Waterfront in downtown Vancouver and Lonsdale Quay in North Van.